brettz9/BADIPagesCreatedLinks/README.md

-1. Reconsider and possibly integrate `BADIPingback` branch (pingbacks, trackbacks, refbacks, and the callback linkback; have blogs and forum content be displayed inside wikis
+1. Reconsider and possibly integrate `BADIPingback` branch (pingbacks, trackbacks, refbacks, and the callback linkback; have blogs and forum content be displayed inside wikis; this kind of pubsub could also help inform whitelisted sites of change of state of a page